 - I. Year One to Year Two: For promotion, a student must obtain a passing grade in all required modules that comprise the Year One curriculum of the College of Medicine. - II.
-Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the Year Two curriculum of the medical school, and have taken and passed the USMLE Step 1. - III.
-Year Three to Year Four: For promotion, a student must have obtained a passing grade in all required clerkships that comprise the Year Three curriculum and successfully passed the Comprehensive Objective Structured Clinical Exam (OSCE).
-The OSCE is a multi station skills exam in which the Standardized Patient (SP) allows the student to perform a five-to-seven minute focused clinical skills exam on them, under the observation of a clinical observer, who assesses and grades their performance.
-This exam is administered at the end of the year.
+Year Two to Year Three: For promotion, a student must have obtained a passing grade in all required modules that comprise the Year Two curriculum of the medical school.
+Students must also take and pass the USMLE Step 1 for promotion to Year Three. - III.
+Year Three to Year Four: The curriculum in Years 3 and 4 are considered a continuum.
+As such, there is not an official promotion to the M4 year.
+Students with deficiencies in clerkship performance or on the OSCE, which is the Comprehensive Objective Structured Clinical Exam (OSCE), may have special requirements for remediation, or may be required to repeat all or part of the M3 year.
+Students must obtain a passing grade in all required clerkships and must meet all requirements of the Years 3 and 4 curriculum to be considered for graduation.
+Students must also pass USMLE Step 2 CK and CS to be recommended for graduation.